 What Is the Ketogenic Diet?

-The term “keto” comes from ketosis, a fat-burning metabolic state that happens when you largely limit your carb intake to 50 grams or less per day.
+The term “keto” comes from ketosis, a fat-burning metabolic state that happens when you largely limit your carb intake.
 Without the carbs, your body burns through fat for energy instead of glucose.
 The compounds produced are called ketones and their presence implies that your body is in ketosis (aka a “fat-burning” state).

 The History of Keto